infection/site/src/guide/usage.md

 ## Configuration

-The first time you run Infection for your project, it will ask you several questions to create a config file `infection.json.dist`, whith the following structure:
+The first time you run Infection for your project, it will ask you several questions to create a config file `infection.json.dist`, with the following structure:

 ``` json
 {